mmKoya/JetBrainsInternshipCodeCompletionAI/README.md

 | codegemma-7b       | 0.616       | 0.42        | 0.6913   | 0.2907   | 0.6398   | 0.5918   | 0.6698   |

 ## Steps for reproduction
+- The [`requirements.txt`](requirements.txt) file contains all the essential packages, and while version numbers are included, they may not be strictly necessary.
 - First to create datasets you need to put `.py` files you want to use as source in `RandomScripts` directory.
 Then run [`DatasetCreator.py`](DatasetCreator.py) which will populate `Datasets` directory.
 Parameters are hardcoded.
 - Next running [`Inference.py`](Inference.py) will load each model, generate responses for 50 examples sampled from each dataset and store them in `CodeCompletionInference` directory.
 Remember to set HF API token.
 - [`Evaluation.py`](Evaluation.py) loads generated responses, evaluates them relative to ground truth and stores the results in `Evaluation` directory.